For more information on any of these programs, contact the church office at 503-636-5656 or email us.

 This is a fellowship of seven small urban churches working together to be effective ministers in the inner city of Portland.
 The pastors of these churches meet regularly to encourage one another and strategize about how to reach out to their communities with the message and love of Jesus Christ.
 Among other resources, the PUN shares a parish nurse, whose salary is contingent on outside funding.

 Once a month a group of LGPC volunteers prepares a meal from start to finish — shopping, cooking, delivering — for this group of women and children sheltered by the Lord’s people of the Salvation Army.
 Click HERE for more information.

 Shepherd's Door is a division of The Portland Rescue Mission, offers a long-term (up to 2 years), comprehensive, biblically based, Christ-centered program that includes the following components: Education, Living Skills, Counseling, Work, Biblical Recovery Classes.
 Their campus allows a capacity of up to 44 families.
-You can find out more information on their website by clicking HERE
+Lake Grove Pres provides teams of people who cook a meal and provide a craft project for shelter families the fourth Saturday of every month.
+You can find out more information about Shepherd's Door on their website by clicking HERE

 This adventure-based youth ministry invites and challenges Pacific Northwest youth to a lifelong journey in relationship with Christ, through experiences like whitewater rafting, rock climbing, backpacking and challenge courses.
 Click HERE for more information about YD Adventures.